 Bathrooms, with their warm, humid atmosphere, make an ideal place to keep a houseplant.
-It will help to remove some of the moisture in the air and subsequently need less frequent watering – a win-win situation!
-However, there can often be limited surface and floor space.
+It will help to remove some of the moisture in the air.
+Subsequently, less frequent watering is necessary; a win-win situation!
+However, there can often be a smaller surface and floor space.
 The solution is to hang the plants from the walls or ceiling.

 Choosing a Container

-The 1970s trend for macrame (knotted string) potholders has recently been revived.
-Still, there are also plenty of other more minimalist designs of hanging pots available that can attach to walls or ceilings.
+The 1970s trend for macrame (knotted string) potholders has recently come back into fashion.
+Still, there are also plenty of other more minimalist designs of hanging pots available.
+They can all attach to walls or ceilings.
 Outdoor hanging baskets, when lined sufficiently, are an inexpensive option that can hold several specimens in one container.

 What to Plant